 Travels from Portland, Oregon, USA

-Perman’s new podcast, Craving the Future, features conversations with the most intriguing innovation luminaries of our times.
+Perman’s new book CRAVING THE FUTURE, provides fact-based research, inspiring stories and proven methods for driving innovation.
+Perman’s CRAVING THE FUTURE podcast features conversations with the most intriguing innovation luminaries of our times.
 Each episode conveys the best thinking on the future of innovation in different aspects of society, business and culture.

 Michael Perman galvanizes teams and whole organizations to think and act differently while helping them envision a future of prosperity and growth.
 Michael is the founder of C’EST WHAT?
 The Mindful Innovation firm based in San Francisco.